cyberbikepunk/m5/README.md

-M5 is a bike messenger data visualization tool.
+M5 is a bike messenger data analysis tool.
 This is a pivate project but the it could also be used by any of my company colleagues.